-In the end of 2007 the group released their debut album titled “Goumen pou sa’w Kwe” (Fight for what you believe in).
-With tracks like Stand Up, Jwi Lavi, Sakrifis O yeah, Se Konsa Lye, the title track and the mega radio hit Banm Afè’m , BC proved to the critics that popular music in Haiti didn’t necessarily have to come from established Konpa bands and that there is room for other genres to be successful in Haiti.
-By Carnival time the following year, they released a monster meringue called “Ti Fi pile, Ti Gason Pyafe” and a superb video to suit; proving once more that they are not to be taken lightly.
+In the end of 2007, the group released their debut album titled “Goumen pou sa’w Kwe” (Fight for what you believe).
+With tracks like Stand Up, Jwi Lavi, Sakrifis, O yeah, Se Konsa Lye, the title track and the mega radio hit Banm Afè’m , BC proved to the critics that popular music in Haiti didn’t necessarily have to come from established Konpa bands and that there is room for other genres to be successful in Haiti.
+By Carnival time the following year, they released a monster meringue called “Ti Fi Pile, Ti Gason Pyafe” and a superb video to suit; proving once more that they are not to be taken lightly.

-On June 15, 2008 the unthinkable happened; sending the country and the music industry as a whole into mourning.
-The government later gave the victims a national funeral and between 60,000 to 100,000 individuals descended on the city to pay their respects.
+On June 15, 2008, the unthinkable happened; sending the country and the music industry as a whole into shock and left them in mourning when the accident that took five lives of them the founder of the group, Papa K-tafalk.
+The government later gave the victims a national funeral and between 60,000 to 100,000 individuals descended on to the city to pay their respects.
 The support clearly highlighted the popularity of the group.
 Many artists recorded songs in a show of solidarity and support for the BC family.
 For the remaining members, the outpour of support gave them the strength to go on and continue with the work they were set out to do.

 Tragedy strikes over and over again

-Tragedy struck again less than two years after the fatal accident took place, another member, Young Cliff, died in January 2010 in Haiti at his manager’s house during the Earthquake that also claimed the life of his manager’s wife and hundreds of thousands of Haitian on the island.
+Tragedy struck again less than two years after the fatal accident took place, another member, Young Cliff, died in January 2010 in Haiti at his manager Youri Chevry’s house during the Earthquake that also claimed the life of his manager’s wife and hundreds of thousands of Haitian on the island.

-It’s been eight years today since the first BC tragedy, but the fallen members have to be proud of their band mates’ accomplishments so far and they must also be proud of the inspiration and courage they brought to not only their band but the whole Rap Kreyol movement they were fighting for as a whole.
-They’ve since worked with some of the hottest producers and artists in the American music industry and some of the members have also found time to pursue their own solo careers releasing singles, albums and participating on compilations CDs.
+It’s been nine years today since the first BC tragedy, but the fallen members have to be proud of their bandmates’ accomplishments so far and they must also be proud of the inspiration and courage they brought to not only their band but the whole Rap Kreyol movement they were fighting for as a whole.
+They’ve since worked with some of the hottest producers and artists in the American music industry and some of the members have also found time to pursue their own solo careers releasing singles, albums and participating on compilation CDs.